stefanwatermann/XPack/Server/Readme.md

 ## Point XPack client to a server repository

-To use the server repository instead of a local (shared) folder simply enter the base url of teh server repository into the preferences dialog of the XPack client.
+To use the server repository instead of a local (shared) folder simply enter the base url of the server repository into the preferences dialog of the XPack client.

 <img width="595" alt="image" src="https://user-images.githubusercontent.com/73022584/201533119-8148fe6d-8920-464d-af2d-8935431f8c6f.png">